adonisyuan/react-native-/README.md

 The first command find the process for us, and in the second command we kill the corresponding process.
 ![kill server](./images/kill_server.png)

-Now we call restart the server.
+Now we can restart the server.

 # JS Problems